 Exercise can also be an effective aid for stress.
 The Mayo Clinic explain that physical activity increases production of “feel-good” neurotransmitters in the brain, called endorphins.
 Exercise has also been associated with reduced symptoms of depression, as well as improved sleep quality.

-The AHA provide some other ways to help deal with stress:
+The AHA provide some

 - Positive self-talk: turn negative thoughts into positive ones.
 Instead of saying “I can’t do this,” say “I’ll do the best I can.”
 Negative self-talk increases stress levels